Cacti/documentation/README.md

 A very special thanks to Tobi Oetiker, the creator of RRDtool and the very popular MRTG.
 The users of Cacti Especially anyone who has taken the time to create an issue report, or otherwise help fix a Cacti related problems.
 Also to anyone who has contributed to supporting Cacti.

-License Cacti is licensed under the GNU GPL:
+Cacti is licensed under the GNU GPL:

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software